Cut task time in half with a high-powered, continuous blade and greater maneuverability

-The band saw is the undisputed champ when it comes to cutting curves and slicing through thick stock.
+Band saws are the undisputed champ when it comes to cutting curves and slicing through thick material.
 Many small band saws can slice though lumber a full four inches thick, and bigger saws handle six-inch cuts.
 As an added plus, all this power comes from a surprisingly compact source – most band saws are under ¾ horsepower.
 This guide will help you determine what size and capacity band saw is best for your project.

 The blade guide system is a key component of a band saw.
 The upper and lower guides minimize sideways movement of the blade and also prevent the blade from deflecting backward when you feed wood for a cut.